jamontg/Rs_Reco/README.md

 1. File List:
 SMER_FluxData_Daily_RtRhRa.csv
-	This file contains daily mean values of total respiration (Rt), heterotrophic respiration (Rh), and autotrophic respiration (Ra) calculate from the paired Rt-Rh treatments.
+	This file contains daily mean values of soil respiration (Rt), heterotrophic respiration (Rh), and autotrophic respiration (Ra) calculate from the paired Rt-Rh treatments.

 SMER_FluxData_Daily_RtRhTempVWC.csv
 	This file contains daily mean values of total respiration (Rt), heterotrophic respiration (Rh), soil temperature (integrated 0-5cm) and soil volumetric water content (integrated 0-5cm and calibrated to gravimetric water content).
 This data is organized with each individual observation in a row with VWC and soil temperature measurements matched with every flux measurement.